-Some of Florence’s main attractions include the photographer’s favorite Ponte Vecchio bridge, the 1500s-era Uffizi Gallery art museum, and, of course, the magnificent Duomo of Santa Maria del Fiore.
-But really, these three barely scratch the surface of all the beautiful and historical sites of this city.
+Some of Florence’s main attractions include the photographer’s favorite Ponte Vecchio bridge, the 1500s-era Uffizi Gallery art museum, and the magnificent Duomo of Santa Maria del Fiore.
+But really, these three barely scratch the surface of this city’s beautiful and historical sites.

 Most people visiting Florence will probably arrive via the centrally-located Santa Maria Novella Station, offering connections of less than 90 minutes to Rome and less than two hours from Milan.
 However, there is a small airport.